VBIndex/py_vb_toolbox/README.md

 1. Searchlight analyses: High level of parallelism.
 Will spawn as many jobs are there are CPUs
-2. Whole brain analyses: Low lever of parallelism.
+2. Full brain analyses: Low lever of parallelism.
 Will only spawn one job
 3. Region of Interest analyses: Medium level of parallelism.
 Will spawn as many jobs as there are ROIs, or number of CPUS, whichever is the lowest.

-Specially in the whole brain analyses, having a well optimized BLAS installation will grandly accelerate the process, and allow for a further paralelism.
+Specially in the full brain analyses, having a well optimized BLAS installation will grandly accelerate the process, and allow for a further paralelism.
 Both MKL and OpenBLAS have been shown to offer fast analyses.
 If you are using the Anaconda distribution, you will have a good BLAS